Email: info@mtrolls.com

 Because it is like an index to your business plan, it is recommended to complete this section after completing the rest of the paper so that you can extract important content and data from the overall plan.

-Please answer the following questions in your executive summary:
+Please clarify the following questions in your executive summary:

 1. What is your business model and its advantages?

-2. What is the size of your market?
+2. How big is your market?
 Where did you get this key market data?

 3. What market needs does your gym meet?
 What membership types will you offer and how much will they cost?